 - Veggie prep!: Kids can help grate the carrot or help chop whatever vegetables you decide to use in you pasta dish.
 Don’t hide those veggies, let kids help put them into the pasta dish.

-- Dumb and stir: have kids add everything to the pan then stir it up.
+- Dump and stir: have kids add everything to the pan then stir it up.
 Yes, the stirring part could get messy but you can always wipe off the sides of the pan with a paper towel after.

 - Measure then pour the water: this part should be pretty simple and it’s a great opportunity to talk about measuring a liquid.
 Your child can then carefully pour the water over the pasta in the pan.